gwct/bonsai/README.md

 ## Installation

-Simply download the program and run it.
-You may want to add the bonsai folder to your $PATH variable for ease of use.
+Simply download this repository and run the program.
+You may want to add the bonsai folder to your `$PATH` variable for ease of use.

 ### The only dependency is Python 3+

+Download the repository in one of two ways:

+1. With git

+- Locate the green button labeled **<> Code** above the repository files on this page.
+- Click it and copy the URL listed in the text field.
+- Open your command prompt on the machine you wish to download bonsai and navigate to where you want to download it.
+- Clone the repository with `git clone [URL]`, where [URL] is what you copied from this page.

+2. As a zip archive
+- Locate the green button labeled **<> Code** above the repository files on this page.
+- Click it and click **Download ZIP** and follow your browser's instructions for downloading a file.
+- Make sure the ZIP archive is located where you want the program to be installed and un-zip the archive.
+This will differ based on your OS but usually involves right clicking or control-clicking and selecting something like *Extract*.

 ## Usage